Jason-Hargrove/100-days-of-code/README.md

-# 100 Days Of Code - log
+# 100 Days Of Code - logs

+### Day 5: October 20, 2021

+**Today's Progress** Solved Validate Subsequence using a for of loop.

+**Thoughts:** If I finish a bit early - like I did on this one - and don't need to study deeper, I should spend the rest of my time on the whiteboard.

+**Link to work:** [coding-challenges] (https://github.com/Jason-Hargrove/coding-challenges.git)

 ### Day 4: October 19, 2021